-Manufacturer shall not be required to pay any removal or installation charges whatsoever under this warranty.
+Manufacturer shall not be required to pay any removal or installation charges whatsoever

-Manufacturer shall not be liable for prospective profits, special or consequential damages, nor shall any recovery of any kind against manufacturer be greater in amount than the cost of repairs of defects in workmanship.
+Manufacturer shall not be held liable for prospective profits, special or consequential damages, nor shall any recovery of any kind against manufacturer be greater in amount the cost of the repairs of defects in workmanship

-This warranty does not apply to damage caused by accidents, damage in transit, alterations by unauthorized personnel, abuse or damage by flood, fire, or acts of God, nor by artificially generated electric currents or any other cause whatsoever except defects in material or factory workmanship.
+This warranty does not apply to damage caused by accidents, damage occurring during transit, alterations by unauthorized personnel, abuse or damage by flood, fire or acts of God, nor by artificially generated electric currents or any other cause whatsoever except defects in material or factory workmanship.

-In all cases, defective parts must be returned to Larry Hess & Associates, Inc. before credit is issued.
+In ALL cases, defective parts must be returned to Hess Manufacturing Inc. before credit is issued.